Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Introduction

 Recent trends in the optimization community tend to improve an existing method along two possible directions.
-The first direction of improvement is \emph{acceleration}. \cite{Nesterov-1983-Method, Nesterov-2004-Introductory} pioneered the study of accelerated gradient-based algorithms for convex optimization.
-For stochastic convex optimization, \cite{Lan-2012-Optimal} developed an accelerated stochastic gradient-based algorithm.
-Since then, numerous accelerated stochastic first-order methods have been proposed (see, e.g., \cite{Shalev-2013-Accelerated, Frostig-2015-Regularizing, Ghadimi-2016-Accelerated, Allen-2017-Katyusha, Jain-2017-Accelerating}).
-In contrast to stochastic first-order methods, results on accelerated stochastic (or sub-sampled) second-order approaches have been quite limited, as the acceleration with the second-order information is technically difficult.
-A recent paper \cite{Ye-2017-Nestrov} proposed a scheme to accelerate regularized sub-sampled Newton methods.
-However, the proposed algorithm requires the knowledge of certain problem parameters and the theoretical guarantee is only established for strongly convex quadratic objective functions.
-The second direction of improvement is to investigate \emph{adaptive} optimization algorithms without prior knowledge of problem parameters such as the first and the second order Lipschitz constants.
-In view of implementation, it is desirable to design algorithms that adaptively adjust these parameters since they are normally prior unknown.
-A typical example is an adaptive gradient method (e.g., AdaGrad, see \cite{Duchi-11-Adaptive}), which has been popular in the machine learning community due to its robustness and effectiveness.
+The first direction of improvement is \emph{acceleration}.~\citet{Nesterov-1983-Method, Nesterov-2004-Introductory} pioneered the study of accelerated gradient-based algorithms for convex optimization.
+For stochastic convex optimization, \citet{Lan-2012-Optimal} developed an accelerated stochastic gradient-based algorithm.
+Since then, various accelerated stochastic first-order methods have been proposed (see, e.g., \citet{Shalev-2013-Accelerated, Frostig-2015-Regularizing, Ghadimi-2016-Accelerated, Allen-2017-Katyusha, Jain-2018-Accelerating, Allen-2018-Natasha}).
+Despite its popularity and simplicity, {the stochastic first-order approach may perform poorly for ill-conditioned instances~\citep{Roosta-2019-SubNewton} and can be sensitive to certain algorithmic parameters such as the choices of stepsizes~\citep{Berahas-2020-Investigation}.
+In contrast}, there are limited results~\citep{Song-2019-Inexact, Ghadimi-2017-Second, Ye-2020-Nesterov} on accelerated stochastic second-order approaches.
+The second direction of improvement is to investigate \emph{adaptive} optimization algorithms without ensuring the problem parameters such as the first and the second order Lipschitz constants.
+In view of implementation, it is desirable to design algorithms that adaptively adjust these parameters since they are usually unknown {\it a priori}.
+A typical example is adaptive gradient method (e.g.\ AdaGrad~\citep{Duchi-11-Adaptive}), which is popular in the machine learning community.